siddhi-io/www/en/docs/docs/config-guide.md

 To enable statistics the relevant matrics related configurations should be added under `metrics` section in the Siddhi Configurations yaml file, and pass that during startup.

 !!!
 Note "Configuring Metrics reporting level."
-    To modify the statistics reporting, relevant metric names can be added under the `metrics.levels` subsection in the Siddhi Configurations yaml, along with the matrics level (i.e., OFF, INFO, DEBUG, TRACE, or ALL) as given bellow.
+    To modify the statistics reporting, relevant metric names can be added under the `metrics.levels` subsection in the Siddhi Configurations yaml, along with the matrics level (i.e., OFF, INFO, DEBUG, TRACE, or ALL) as given below.
     <pre>
     metrics:
       # Metrics Levels are organized from most specific to least: